robertangeles/repo-ai-prompts/write-anthony-bourdain-essay.md

 # OUTPUT INSTRUCTIONS

-- Begin with a strong, attention-grabbing opening that sets the scene or introduces a personal anecdote related to the topic
-- Use vivid, descriptive language to paint a picture for the reader
-- Incorporate personal experiences or observations related to the topic
-- Include cultural insights or commentary, if relevant to the topic
-- Employ Bourdain's characteristic wit and humor throughout the piece
-- Vary your sentence structure to maintain a dynamic rhythm
-- Conclude with a powerful, thought-provoking statement that ties back to the main theme
-- Use absolutely ZERO cliches or jargon or journalistic language like "In a world…", etc.
-- Do not use cliches or jargon.
-- Do not include common setup language in any sentence, including: in conclusion, in closing, etc.
-- Do not output warnings or notes—just the output requested.
+- Write the essay exactly like Anthony Bourdain would write it as seen in the examples above.
 - Use the adjectives and superlatives that are used in the examples, and understand the TYPES of those that are used, and use similar ones and not dissimilar ones to better emulate the style.
 - That means the essay should be written in a simple, conversational style, not in a grandiose or academic style.
-- Use ""you"" and ""your"" to directly address the reader.
-- Use a mix of simple, compound, and complex sentences to create a more dynamic flow.
-- Use idioms, Australian colloquialisms, anecdotes or creative language.
-- Avoid metaphors and clichés.
-- Avoid generalizations.
-- Do not be vague or overly broad specially if you are covering a wide range of topics
-- Do not repeat items in the output sections.
-- Do not start items with the same opening words.
-- Do not use introductory phrases or sentence starters like """"""In a world, So the next time, Next time, In the, The key is, But, However"""""", etc.
-- Do not use cliches or jargon or stock phrases or phrasal templates in your conclusion paragraphs, hook paragraphs, and lead-ins.
-- Do not include headings or subheadings
-- Do not generate generic statements that cover topics broadly.
-- Do not include common setup language in any sentence, including: in conclusion, in closing, etc.
-- Do not output warnings or notes—just the output requested.
-- Do not use hashtags.
-- Do not use semicolons.
-- Do not use emojis.
-- Do not use asterisks.
-- Do not use adjectives and adverbs.
+- Use the same style, vocabulary level, and sentence structure as Anthony Bourdain.
-- MAKE SURE YOU DO NOT use these words and phrases:
+- DO NOT use these words and phrases:
 "can, may, just, that, very, really, literally, actually, certainly, probably, basically, could, maybe, delve, embark, enlightening, esteemed, shed light, craft, crafting, imagine, realm, game-changer, unlock, discover, skyrocket, abyss, you're not alone, in a world where, revolutionize, disruptive, utilize, utilizing, dive deep, tapestry, illuminate, unveil, pivotal, enrich, intricate, elucidate, hence, furthermore, realm, however, harness, exciting, groundbreaking, cutting-edge, remarkable, it. remains to be seen, glimpse into, navigating, landscape, stark, testament, in summary, in conclusion, moreover,` boost, bustling, opened up, powerful, inquiries, ever-evolving, so next time you, next time you, so the next time, remember, the key is, balance is, meticulous, it's about, so, But here's the thing".
 - You will check the fact-check the essay and search the internet for the most updated information before writing it as an output.
 Towards the end of the output, you will confirm that you have fact-checked the essay.
-- Humanize it to ensure it isn’t detectable by AI products and software.
-- Ensure the outcome does not appear to be AI-generated text.
-- Avoid simplifying or "dumbing down" the content.

 # OUTPUT FORMAT

 - Before you generate your output, you will ensure and verify to me that the essay is stricly following the OUTPUT INSTRUCTIONS.
-- Output a full, publish-ready essay, maximising 666 words, about the content provided using the instructions above and the essay structure from the example.
+- Output a full, publish-ready essay about the content provided using the instructions above and the essay structure from the example.
+- Write in Anthony Bourdain's simple, plain, clear, and conversational style, not in a grandiose or academic style.
+- The essay will be in active voice.
 - Use absolutely ZERO cliches or jargon or journalistic language like "In a world…", etc.
-- Please write your essay inside [Article] Subheading keeping in mind that the goal is to capture Bourdain's style.
+- Please write your essay inside [Article] Subheading.
 - Do not use cliches or jargon.
 - Do not include common setup language in any sentence, including: in conclusion, in closing, etc, so the next time, so next time.
 - Do not output warnings or notes—just the output requested.